 “Thank you, Mildred, please take a seat.
 Lloyd, you’re dismissed.”
 The professor gestured to a grove of trees where a man stood and made a motion for Lloyd to follow.

-I scanned the class.
+My pulse quieted as I scanned the class.
 Many were taking notes.
 Two students to my left were whispering to each other.
-Judy, a lady with a wrinkleless taunt face, giggled at the woman next to her.
+Judy, a lady with a wrinkleless taunt face, rolled her eyes at the woman next to her.
 This woman wore a beige cashmere sweater, pearls, and earrings to match.
-When Judy leaned close to her, Cashmere Sweater closed her eyes and shook her head as if a fly buzzed.
+When Judy leaned close to her, Cashmere Sweater closed her eyes and shook her head.

 The professor examined the clipboard once again.
 “You understand, it is a necessary thing to raise the creativity median.
 A proud tradition means having standards.”

-From the front of the lawn a woman rose.
-She was short and thin and her gray hair hung in front of her eyes like a veil.
+From the front of the sloping lawn a woman rose.
+She was short and thin and her gray hair hung in front of her face.

 Someone muttered a comment.
 Others snickered.

-Ruth glanced back, her face red, and then took her place next to the professor.
+The woman, Ruth, glanced back, her face red.
+She took her place in front of the professor.

-“Sorry,” the Professor said to Ruth.
+“Sorry,” the Professor said.
 “You failed also.
 We talked about this, didn’t we?”
-His forefinger wiggled at the man directly to my side.
+He beckoned with a forefinger to the man directly to my side.
 “Dwayne, come here.”

-Dwayne struggled to rise out of his hunched position on the lawn, but with obvious practice swung his paunch to gain momentum and stood up.
+Dwayne struggled to rise out of his hunched position on the lawn and stood up.
 He strode to the front.
 He was wearing jean overalls and a cap: ‘Harvester’ in yellow letters, the thread torn and ragged.

-She giggled and the professor smiled back.
-He stood her against the tree, her cheek pressed against the bark.
-She wasn't smiling now while he placed her arms around the trunk.
+Ruth giggled.
+The professor smiled back.
+He led her to the tree.
+She wasn't smiling now.
+Her cheek pressed against the bark.
 One shoe slipped in the wet grass and she dug her toe in.
-He held her shoulder for a moment and bound her hands with nylon rope.
+He held her shoulder for a moment and bound her hands around the trunk with nylon rope.

 "I hope it doesn't hurt."